 - Body mass index (BMI) greater than 35

 - Barrett’s esophagius with dysplasia

 - Prior anti-reflux surgery

 - Have a pacemaker in place

-Between 1/3 and 1/2 of patients have temporary difficulty swallowing solid food in the first month post-op.
+Between one-third and one-half of patients have temporary difficulty swallowing solid food in the first month post-op.
 If this problem persists, it may require endoscopy with stretching of the esophagus to hasten this phase of recovery.

 Why Mass General?

 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
 Our surgeons, among the most experienced in the region, are accustomed to seeing both local and international patients with multiple medical conditions.
 Mass General was the first hospital in New England to offer the LINX® Reflux Management System.
 The Swallowing and Heartburn Center at the Mass General Digestive Healthcare Center brings together a team of gastroesophageal specialists who provide expert diagnosis and leading-edge surgical options for throat, esophagus and stomach disorders.